nomagicisreal/kavendar/README.md

 # Kavendar
-a dart calendar package on [Pub.dev](https://pub.dev/packages/kavendar)
+a dart calendar package on [Pub.dev](https://pub.dev/packages/kavendar). there is nothing implementation for now.

 ## Description
 the event types in calendar: